ytxscientists/my-first-repo/README.md

 # my-first-repo
-This repo is my first one
+This repo is my awesome one